 Biological studies now clearly indicate that exposure to outdoor light-levels which can range across 6 orders of magnitude in intensity causally influence a range of neuroanatomical circuits and a range of behaviors mediated by these circuits.
 Dedicated luminance sensors in the human retina carry continuous cardinal information about light levels ranging from bright sunlight (300 watts/m2) to the intensity of indoor electric lighting (<1 watt/m2) directly to the hypothalamus, an evolutionarily ancient structure located at the base of the human brain.
-There, this information influences the neural circuits that are now known to regulate when we want to sleep, mood, daily and seasonal patterns of when we are hungry or sated, and a host of other circuits known to be related to our preferences (Mohawk et al. 2012; Levi & Schibler 2007; Bradshaw & Holzapfel 2010; Wijnen & Young 2006; Harvey 2011).
+There, this information influences the neural circuits that are now known to regulate when we want to sleep, mood, daily and seasonal patterns of when we are hungry or sated, and a host of other circuits known to be related to our preferences [1-5].
 Complementary psychological studies have also made it clear that light levels across the intensity found in the natural environment (independent of its covariates) do influence many of our fundamental time-varying traits and properties, just as would be predicted from an analysis of these luminance-related neural circuits.
-Absolute luminance level, for example, strongly influences food choice (Fonken et al. 2010) and light levels can exert such a strong effect on mood that a sharp reduction in absolute light levels can induce clinical depression in as many as 10 or 20% of the human population (Roecklein & Rohan 2005)1.
+Absolute luminance level, for example, strongly influences food choice [6] and light levels can exert such a strong effect on mood that a sharp reduction in absolute light levels can induce clinical depression in as many as 10 or 20% of the human population [7].
+In fact, a highly effective clinical treatment for this class of depression is simply exposure to additional light [8], a fact that strengthens the conclusion that light itself is a causal actor in psychological state.
 Recent evidence suggests that mood, as measured reliably and repeatedly by psychologists, can strongly influence all kinds of preferences.
 At an economic level, there is also now some direct evidence that light levels influence human choice.
-A growing body of literature has shown, for example, that weather and seasons affect economic outcomes in financial markets (Saunders 1993; Hirshleifer & Shumway 2003; Kamstra et al. 2003; Watson & Funck 2012; Kamstra et al. 2014; Kamstra et al. 2016).
+A growing body of literature has shown, for example, that weather and seasons affect economic outcomes in financial markets [9-14].